ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Using CSS Grid

 Implementing CSS Grid will allow to easily push the overview all the way to the bottom of the screen.

+### Reusing Styles With @apply

+**<span style='color: #495fcb'> Note:** we should not start using `@apply` technique all over the place for all our elements because then we would simply go back to writing *CSS* in the old school way.
+So this should really be treated as an exception here when there are so many classes that we are using all at the same time.

+**<span style='color: #875c5c'>IMPORTANT:** the actual better solution would be to reuse all of this by creating a React component.
 <!---
 [comment]: it works with text, you can rename it how you want